norvor16/ALX_1/README.md

-This is my first repository for the ALX Front end Program
+This is README update from the bugfix branch